12 Fun Facts About Iceland

 Icelandic people are also very optimistic.
 They love trying new things, which helps them not feel stuck.

 3. Over 60% of the population in Iceland lives in Reykjavik.

-You can't build a house near an active volcano or on Vatnajökull, a glacier that covers 8% of the island’s landmass.
+For example, you can't build a house near an active volcano or on Vatnajökull, a glacier that covers 8% of the island's landmass.

-Consequently, Iceland has become one of the most sparsely populated countries globally.
+As a result of the harsh landscape, Iceland has become one of the most sparsely populated countries globally.

 5. Many older Icelanders believe in trolls and elves.

 Icelandic beliefs are intriguing and unique compared to many around the world.

 In the 19th century, scholars Magnus Grimsson and Jon Arnason went around the country collecting various short stories that filled close to 600 pages!
 When reading their compilation, you'll quickly realize that most stories were anecdotes about trolls and elves.